 - Gold & Silver (whether jewelry or any other form).

 - Income derived from properties.

 - Value of property bought for resale.

-- Cash currency (on hand or in bank).
+- Cash currency (on hand or in the bank).

-- Monies owing to you (details to be sought from an Aalim).
+- Monies owing to you (seek details from an Aalim).